|Nutritional Guidelines (per serving)|

 Once you have the cups, it is time to coat the inside with chocolate.
 This acts as a sealant to keep the liquid from making the cookie go soft and mushy.

-If you have a microwave, use it: How to Melt Chocolate.
+If you have a microwave, use it to melt chocolate.

 When your chocolate is melted, spoon a small amount into each cookie cup and spread evenly around the inside.
 Place the coated cups in the refrigerator for at least 1 hour to allow the chocolate to solidify.